-- Softball Manitoba will adopt a Code of Conduct and Ethics that describes standards of conduct and behaviour for all Participants.
+- 5. Softball Manitoba will adopt a Code of Conduct and Ethics that describes standards of conduct and behaviour for all Participants.
 General standards of conduct will apply to all Participants and specific standards will be described for positions within the organization.
 The Code of Conduct and Ethics will have specific sections, including but not limited, to:

-- Athletes a.
+- a.
+Athletes

 - b.
 Coaches

-- Officials C.
+- c.
+Officials

-- Directors and Committee Members
+- d.
+Directors and Committee Members

-- Parents and Spectators
+- e.
+Parents and Spectators

-- The Code of Conduct and Ethics will contain detailed definitions of key terms, including:
+- 6. The Code of Conduct and Ethics will contain detailed definitions of key terms, including:

-- Harassment
+- a.
+Harassment

 - b.
 Maltreatment

-- Workplace Harassment
+- c.
+Workplace Harassment

-- Workplace Violence d.
+- d.
+Workplace Violence

 - Discrimination

 - The Code of Conduct and Ethics will include the following definition of Hazing:

-- Hazing is a form of conduct that exhibits a potentially humiliating, degrading, abusive, or dangerous activity expected of a junior-ranking individual by a more senior individual, which does not contribute to either individual's positive development, but is required to be accepted as part of a team or group, regardless of the junior-ranking individual's willingness to participate.
-This includes, but is not limited to, any activity, no matter how traditional or seemingly benign, that sets apart or alienates any teammate or group member based on class, number of years on the team or with the group, or ability
+- a.
+Hazing is a form of conduct that exhibits a potentially humiliating, degrading, abusive, or dangerous activity expected of a junior-ranking individual by a more senior individual, which does not contribute to either individual's positive development, but is required to be accepted as part of a team or group, regardless of the junior-ranking individual's willingness to participate.
+This includes, but is not limited to, any activity, no matter how traditional or seemingly benign, that sets apart or alienates any teammate or group member based on class. number of years on the team or with the group, or ability